i-MSCP/roundcube/README.md

 ------------
 For detailed instructions on how to install Roundcube webmail on your server, please refer to the INSTALL document in the same directory as this document.
-Please carefully read the REQUIREMENTS section of the INSTALL instructions.

 If you're updating an older version of Roundcube please follow the steps described in the UPGRADING file.